 $15,000

-The Rapid Assesment Zone in the Emergency Department allows doctors to treat patients that may not have a significant emergency or that do not require a thorough asssesment as quickly as possible.
+The Emergency Department's Rapid Assesment Zone enables doctors to treat patients more quickly when their condition is not critical and they do not require a thorough asssesment.
 The chairs provide a place to observe and treat patients, eliminating the need for a room and a stretcher.
 They also help improve the quality of care provided and reduce patient flow in the waiting room.

 Juin 2022